 Plus, that strategy isn’t really going to work under the newer version of the GI Bill — the Post 9/11 GI Bill.
 Under that program, tuition is paid directly to the school.
 Under the older Montgomery GI Bill, payments were made to veterans and they could use them any way they wished.

 Student loan debt is often overwhelming, and students like our reader need to make sure they look at all possible strategies for paying off student debt so they don’t default.
-Income-based repayment and loan forgiveness programs are two other options students — including veterans — may want to explore.
+Income-based repayment, loan forgiveness programs, and refinancing are other options students — including veterans — may want to explore.

 Veterans like Johnnie may also want to check out the Post-9/11 GI Bill program to find out what benefits they may be eligible for going forward Jemison says this newer GI Bill “provides the most generous VA educational benefit since the original GI Bill, giving Veterans and their family members an opportunity to accomplish life goals, whether in degree programs at more than 9,000 universities or in certificate or other training programs.”
 Information about benefits can be found at benefits.gov/gibill.

 Additional resources include this free credit guide for college grads as well as the National Student Loan Data System at StudentLoans.gov.
 If you’re wondering how your student loans are affecting your credit, Credit.com’s free tools give you two credit scores, updated monthly, as well as an overview of the impact your credit history is having on your scores.

 - Can You Get Your Student Loans Forgiven?